The Five Forces Model is a strategic management framework that helps organizations analyze the competitive forces within an industry.

 The company assesses the threat of new entrants, the bargaining power of e-learning platform suppliers, the bargaining power of corporate buyers, the threat of substitute learning solutions, and the intensity of competition among existing e-learning providers.

-Based on this analysis, the company develops a learning strategy that focuses on leveraging emerging technologies, building strong partnerships with key suppliers, and differentiating its offerings through personalized learning experiences.
+Based on this analysis, the company develops a learning strategy to leverage emerging technologies, build strong partnerships with key suppliers, and differentiate its offerings through personalized learning experiences.